Gleb Kotelnikov: Career

 in case of an emergency, a pilot, wearing it on his back, could throw himself out of an aircraft, opening a knapsack by pulling a cord attached to its lock.
 In case of an unexpected fall the device can work quite automatically.
 For that purpose the lock of the parapack is connected with a carriage of an aircraft by means of a cord which would open the lock of a parapack being stretched under the weight of a falling man.

 At first G.Kotelnikov called his invention a safety apparatus, a knapsack-parachute and later on it got the name of RK-1.

-In 1912, on a road near Tsarskoye Selo (now part of St. Petersburg) Kotelnikov successfully demonstrated the braking effects of the parachute by accelerating a Russo-Balt automobile to the top speed, and then opening a parachute attached to the back seat, thus inventing the drogue parachute.
+In 1912 on a road near Tsarskoye Selo (now part of St. Petersburg) Kotelnikov successfully demonstrated the braking effects of the parachute by accelerating a Russo-Balt automobile to the top speed, and then opening a parachute attached to the back seat, thus inventing the drogue parachute.
 In aviation, however, drag chutes were used for the first time only in 1937 by the Soviet airplanes in the Arctic that were providing support for the famous polar expeditions of the era, such as the first drifting ice station North Pole-1, launched the same year.
 The drag chute allowed to land safely on the ice-floes of smaller size.

 Kotelnikov continued to be an important figure in the development of parachutes and parachuting in the Soviet Union.
 In 1924 Kotelnikov for the first time applied the soft packing of parachute instead of a hard casing.
 He produced some of the earliest cargo parachutes, and was a contemporary to the start of the parachuting sport in Russia in 1930 and the creation of the Soviet Airborne Troops the same year (the first paratrooping force in history).
 In his late years, Kotelnikov wrote a book about the invention and subsequent development of parachutes.

-Kotelnikov died November 22, 1944, during World War II.
-The village Saalisi, where he first tested his parachute was renamed Kotelnikovo in his honor.
+Personal life, demise and legacy

+In addition to his creative endeavors, Kotelnikov was involved in public service, giving lectures on the advancement of rescue gear, teaching novice pilots, and lending his knowledge to aviation groups.
+Due to his age and blindness he retired in 1926 at the age of fifty-five to concentrate on creating new models, and he kindly gave the Soviet government all of his aircraft rescue technologies.
+Kotelnikov received the Order of the Red Star in appreciation of his services.

+After World War II broke out, Kotelnikov was in the beleaguered city of Leningrad.
+The gifted innovator died on November 22, 1944, in the Russian capital.
 His grave at Novodevichy Cemetery in Moscow became a place of pilgrimage for Russian paratroopers.

+The village Saalisi, where he first tested his parachute, was renamed Kotelnikovo in his honor.